 The night will take your breath away.
 It’s an empowering, beautiful and supportive event that brings family and friends together with a united goal: to fund research that will help beat blood cancer.

 More than 35,000 people gathered on Friday 5 October 2018 to walk at Light the Night events across the country, raising funds for vital research to support Australians with blood cancer.

-When you register for Light the Night, you receive your special lantern to carry as darkness falls.
+Light the Night registrants receive a special lantern to carry as darkness falls.
 Lanterns are raised high in a moving ceremony to pay tribute to those facing their own blood cancer journey and to remember loved ones lost, creating a glowing sea of support.